richardanaya/shoji/README.md

 }
 ```

-Calculated layouts will have absolute values:
+when you `compute_layout` to a constrained size, all layout nodes will have layout calculations with absolute values:

 <p align="center">
   <img width="460" src="shoji.png">